clux/modul8/docs/api.md

         .add('templates', myTemplateCompiler)
       .compile('./out.js');

- Under the covers, Modul8 attaches the output of the myX functions to an internal _data domain_ (so this domain is reserved).
+ Under the covers, modul8 attaches the output of the myX functions to an internal _data domain_ (so this domain is reserved) from the server.
- The end result is that you can require this data as if it were exported from a file (named versions|templates) on a domain named data: e.g. `require('data::models')` gives you the implicitly **parsed** output of `myModelParser`.
-In other words, the functions output is attached verbatim to Modul8's require tree; if you provide bad data, you are solely responsible for breaking your build.
+ The end result is that you can require this data as if it were exported from a file (named versions|templates|models) on a domain named data: e.g. `require('data::models')` gives you the output of `myModelParser`.
+In other words, the functions output is attached verbatim to modul8's require tree; if you provide bad data, you are solely responsible for breaking your build.
+ This should be easy to detect in a console though.

  As a small example our personal version parser operates something like the following: